 Not that everyone needs to travel the world or even jump out of an airplane to gain transformative growth or insight for themselves.
 Hell no. I just encourage you, if it’s in you to jump… jump.
 Jump in.
 Jump into whatever is next for you.

-“It is not fair to ask of others what you are not willing to do yourself.”Eleanor Roosevelt
+“It is not fair to ask of others what you are not willing to do yourself.”

+~Eleanor Roosevelt